Assassination of Lord Mountbatten: Lord Mountbatten

 Lord Mountbatten was a British statesman, Royal Navy officer and cousin to Queen Elizabeth II.
-He was a member of the prominent Battenberg family, a great-grandson of Queen Victoria, the maternal uncle of Prince Philip, Duke of Edinburgh and a second cousin of King George VI.
+He was a member of the prominent Battenberg family, a great-grandson of Queen Victoria, the maternal uncle of Prince Philip, Duke of Edinburgh, and a second cousin of King George VI.
 Mountbatten saw service in the Royal Navy during the First World War and was appointed Supreme Allied Commander, South East Asia Command, in the Second World War, where he oversaw the recapture of Burma (December 1944 – August 1945) and Singapore (September 1945) from the Japanese.
 He later served as the last viceroy of India and briefly as the first governor-general of the Dominion of India.
 During the 1950s he was the commander-in-chief of the British Mediterranean Fleet and NATO Commander Allied Forces Mediterranean and First Sea Lord.
 He then served as the chief of the defence staff until 1965, and for a year as the chairman of the NATO Military Committee.
 (Note: The Chief of the Defence Staff is the professional head of the United Kingdom's Armed Forces; the First Sea Lord is the professional head of the Royal Navy.)

 Mountbatten had spent thirty years holidaying during the summer at Classiebawn Castle on the Mullaghmore Peninsula near Cliffoney, County Sligo, Ireland.
 The castle was a country house built for Lord Palmerston and was owned by Lady Mountbatten.
 Mountbatten kept the 28 ft cabin cruiser Shadow V, which he used for fishing, in the local harbour; the boat was largely unguarded.
 (Note: Sources differ on the level of protection on Shadow V. Some sources state there was no guard; others that it was unguarded during the night.)

 Thomas McMahon and Francis McGirl

 Thomas McMahon, a carpenter who lived in Carrickmacross, County Monaghan, was one of the IRA's explosives officers in south County Armagh.
-Police had no record of him being a republican activist, although he had been detained several years prior to the bombing when he was found in possession of an IRA constitution; he had appeared in Ireland's Special Criminal Court twice, (Note: The Special Criminal Court has three judges but no jury and is used for conducting cases involving paramilitary and organised crimes.) accused of IRA membership, but was acquitted on both occasions.
+An Garda Síochána had no record of him being a republican activist, although he had been detained several years prior to the bombing when he was found in possession of an IRA constitution; he had appeared in the Republic of Ireland's Special Criminal Court twice, (Note: The Special Criminal Court has three judges but no jury and is used for conducting cases involving paramilitary and organised crimes.) accused of IRA membership, but was acquitted on both occasions.
 He was known to be friends with Seán Mac Stíofáin and Seamus Twomey, both former IRA chiefs of staff.
 McMahon was also a suspect in the 1974 Birmingham pub bombings.

 McMahon's accomplice was Francis McGirl; he lived in Ballinamore, County Leitrim, where he was a gravedigger.
 He was the nephew of John Joe McGirl, a former IRA chief of staff.